reims2/reims2/README.md

 REIMS2 is the next version of the Richmond Eyeglass Inventory Matching System.
 It supports the annual visual health campaigns run by non-profit [Partners for Visual Health](https://partnersforvisualhealth.org/).

-This mono-repository contains code for the frontend, backend, documentation and the end to end testing.
-See their respective READMEs for a more detailled explanation.
+This mono-repository contains code for the frontend, backend, documentation, testing and ansible scripts.
+See their respective README files for a more detailed explanation.

 A demo version is available at https://dev.reims2.app